Esperança (non-profit)

-Esperança (non-profit), the Portuguese word for hope, is a registered 501(c)(3) based in Phoenix, AZ.
+Esperança, the Portuguese word for hope, is a registered 501(c)(3) based in Phoenix, Arizona, United States.
 Founded in 1970 by Luke and Gerald Tupper.
 It currently operates programs in Mexico, Nicaragua, Bolivia, Peru, Mozambique and Phoenix, Arizona.

 History

 James Tupper, a recent graduate from the Medical College of Wisconsin, got his first look at medical deprivation and poverty in 1960 while traveling to Antarctica aboard a U.S. Navy ice-breaker.
 The ship docked in Brazil.
 It was here where James was struck by those suffering from treatable diseases.

 When his military service was completed, he entered the Franciscan Order.
 He chose the name Luke to reflect his dedication to serving those in need with his medical expertise.

-Luke Tupper's Brother, Gerald Tupper, was a lawyer in Phoenix, AZ and formally incorporated Esperança into a non-profit in 1970.
+Luke Tupper's brother, Gerald Tupper, was a lawyer in Phoenix and formally incorporated Esperança into a non-profit in 1970.
 For the first 15 years Esperança operated out of a room in Gerald's law office.
-Esperança moved to its permanent central Phoenix, AZ location in 1985.
+Esperança moved to its permanent central Phoenix location in 1985.

-Project Areas
+Project areas

-Volunteer Surgical Program
+Volunteer surgical program

 Medical missions are one of the focuses of Esperança.
 Due to his training in the medical field, Luke Tupper focused on providing medical services to those in need.
 In 1972 Esperança purchased the Point Loma Ferry.
 The ship was originally used for transporting passengers to and from Southern California's Coronado Island.
 Esperanca relocated the vessel to Brazil and it became a floating hospital providing treatment to the underserved.
 Parts of the USS Bunker Hill (CV-17), a decommissioned aircraft carrier, were donated in order to convert the ship into a floating hospital.
 The surgical program expanded into Bolivia in 1985 and terminated the program in 2014, once the native partner organization was self-sustaining.